hathach/tinyusb/readme.markdown

 ### RTOS ###

-Currently the following OS are supported with tinyusb out of the box with a simple change of TUSB_CFG_OS macro.
+Currently the following OS are supported with tinyusb out of the box with a simple change of CFG_TUSB_OS macro.

 - **None OS**
 - **FreeRTOS**